 NOTE.
-You can use a live signal of your own choice instead of the sample data file and reset the instrument to match your signal's parameters.
+You can use a live signal of your own choice instead of the sample data file and parameters.
+7. Select Data only in the Recall Acquisition Data dialog box and click reset the instrument to match your signal's